Welcome to week 28! Where has this year gone?

 Instructions

-3. Slice your garlic cloves into thin strips.
-You can also crush them, like Melanie does.
-I like the thin strips, because it’s just enough to give you a nice garlicky zing, but not enough to burn your mouth.
+- Slice your garlic cloves into thin strips.
+You can also crush them like Melanie does.
+I like the thin strips because it’s just enough to give you a nice garlicky zing, but not enough to burn your mouth.

-5. Pack your cauliflower into the jar, alternating with a layer of cauliflower, a little sliced garlic, and a sprinkle of the seasoning.
+- Pack your cauliflower into the anaerobic fermenting jar, alternating with a layer of cauliflower, a little sliced garlic, and a sprinkle of the seasoning.
 Really pack it down in there.

-6. Use a weight over the cauliflower to keep it submerged.
+- Use a weight over the cauliflower to keep it submerged.
 There are all sorts of things that you can use for weights.
-I use a small glass jar sometimes.
-Other times, I use a little glass candle holder that I found at the dollar store.
+This just ensures that the food stays underneath the brine during fermentation.

-9. Wrap your jars in a towel – UV light destroys the lactic-acid bacteria that we are trying to cultivate.
-Make sure you don’t cover the airlock, if you’re using a Pickl-It jar.
+- Wrap your jars in a towel – UV light destroys the lactic-acid bacteria that we are trying to cultivate.
+Make sure you don’t cover the airlock if you’re using an anaerobic jar.

 Make sure you head over to Melanie’s website and show her some love!
 Learn more about her, check out her selection of fermented recipes, and read her articles on fermentation.